-KaeliMo: Redwoods have incredible significance to me.
+KaeliMo (Y): Redwoods have incredible significance to me.
 I have a personal and tactile relationship with redwoods.
 I've done a lot of magic in the redwoods, and we call the same places home.
-They have an intense physical presence - it's like they hold the rest of the forest.
-It's one of the profound connections I've discovered.
-I've invoked them at college in Ohio, because the redwoods aren't there.
+They have an intense physical presence - like they hold the rest of the forest.
+I invoked them at college in Ohio, because the redwoods aren't there.
 There's a kinship with redwoods, a home feeling.